kovidgoyal/calibre/manual/customize.rst

 up your icons into a theme.
-To do so, go to :guilabel:`Preferences->Miscellaneous->Create icon theme`, select the folder where you have put your icons (usually the :file:`resources/images` folder in the calibre config directory, as described above).
+To do so, go to :guilabel:`Preferences->Miscellaneous->Create icon theme`, select the folder where you have put your icons (usually the :file:`resources/images` folder in the calibre config folder, as described above).
 Then fill up the theme metadata and click OK.
 This will result in a ZIP file containing the theme icons.
 You can upload that to the calibre forum at `Mobileread
 <https://www.mobileread.com/forums/forumdisplay.php?f=166>`_ and then I will